NBA Trade Rumors: Jimmy Butler Disappointed With Andrew Wiggins’ Defense & Work Ethic, Reports ‘Sporting News’

-The addition of Jimmy Butler, Taj Gibson, and Jeff Teague have greatly helped the Minnesota Timberwolves in ending their 14-year playoff drought.
+The addition of Jimmy Butler, Taj Gibson, and Jeff Teague greatly helped the Minnesota Timberwolves in ending their 14-year playoff drought.
 Before the start of the season, most people believed that the starting lineup of Teague, Butler, Gibson, Andrew Wiggins, and Karl-Anthony Towns could challenge the Golden State Warriors for Western Conference supremacy.
 Unfortunately, their greatest achievement this season was reaching the first round of the playoffs and being eliminated in just five games by the Houston Rockets.

 After the season officially ended for the Timberwolves, drama started to swirl around Minnesota.
-Starting from the rumors about a potential trade involving Karl-Anthony Towns, Sean Deveney of Sporting News recently reported about the growing dispute between Jimmy Butler and Andrew Wiggins.
+Starting from the rumors about a potential trade involving Karl-Anthony Towns, Sean Deveney of Sporting News recently reported on the growing dispute between Jimmy Butler and Andrew Wiggins.

 “Sources familiar with the situation told Sporting News that Butler is uncertain about playing with Wiggins — Butler had problems last season with Wiggins, his work ethic and his approach on the defensive end of the floor.
 Thibodeau has had similar problems with Wiggins in the past, too, and he had some hope that bringing a tough-minded veteran like Butler into the locker room would spur Wiggins to improve.
 It didn’t.”